-The input signals are amplified by an onboard instrumentation amplifier to provide voltage ranges of 10, 5, 1.25-6.25, and 1.25-3.75 volts unipolar and +10, +5, +2.5 and +1.25 volts bipolar.
+The input signals are amplified by an onboard instrumentation amplifier to provide voltage ranges of 10, 5, 1.25-6.25, and 1.25-3.75 volts unipolar and ±10, ±5, ±2.5 and ±1.25 volts bipolar.
 In addition, you can read 4-20 mA current inputs by manually installing jumpers to utilize onboard resistors.
 In this case, the current input is converted to an analog voltage range of 1.25-6.25V with full 12-bit resolution and there can be up to eight inputs.
 Each channel must be dedicated to either voltage or current.

-These cards contain an industry standard 12-bit successive-approximation analog-to-digital converter (A/D) with a sample and hold amplifier input.
+This card contains an industry standard 12-bit successive-approximation analog-to-digital converter (A/D) with a sample and hold amplifier input.
 Under ideal conditions throughput of over 100,000 conversions per second is possible.

-Model A has all of the foregoing plus a 2K samples FIFO data buffer and a 2K words point list buffer.
+This card has a 2K samples FIFO data buffer and a 2K words point list buffer.
 These buffers give capability for full-speed counter-driven background data-acquisition with no computer interaction until the data FIFO needs draining.
 This allows 100,000Hz data to be taken with little processor overhead.

 A/D conversions may be initiated in any of three ways: (a) software command, (b) an on-board programmable timer, or (c) direct external trigger.
-In turn, data may be transferred to the computer by any of two software selectable methods: (a) polling for end-of-conversion (EOC), or (b) an EOC interrupt.
-In the A card a third method of data transfer is available, using the onboard storage FIFO.
+In turn, data may be transferred to the computer by any of three software selectable methods: (a) polling for end-of-conversion (EOC), (b) polling for a half-full FIFO, or (c) a half-FIFO interrupt.